-The near surface soils generally consist of very loose to loose silty fine sands to fine sandy silts.
+The near surface soils are predominately granular in composition.
 These materials will likely be subject to caving within shallow excavations.
 Where caving occurs within shallow excavations, flattened excavation slopes may be sufficient to provide excavation stability.
 On a preliminary basis, the inclination of temporary slopes should not exceed 2h:1v.
 Maintaining adequate moisture content within the near-surface soils will improve excavation stability.
 All excavation activities on this site should be conducted in accordance with Cal-OSHA regulations.